-In the past year , i have noticed a large increase of websites that are being affected by the WP-VCD malware and to be honest, this is getting out of hand and i don’t like it.
+In the past year, I have noticed a large increase in websites that are being affected by the WP-VCD malware and to be honest, this is getting out of hand and I don’t like it.
 Not one bit.

-Lets talk about what is is and how to get rid of it.
+Let us talk about what it is and how to get rid of it.

-The WP-VCD infectionis a type of malware that is spread via “nulled”, or pirated, plugins and themes distributed by a network of related sites, and it’s quite unique in the way it propagates as once deployed it executes extensive command and control (C2) infrastructure with self-healing infections that allow attackers to maintain a persistent foothold on the infected sites.
+The WP-VCD infection is a type of malware that is spread via “nulled”, or pirated, plugins and themes distributed by a network of related sites, and it’s unique in the way it propagates into sites, once deployed, it executes extensive command and control (C2) infrastructure with self-healing infections that allow attackers to maintain a persistent foothold on the infected sites.

 How does this affect you and your site?

-When your site is infected, hackers usually use your account resources to carry out their malicious activities and that can slow down your website and all the other websites sharing the same server.
+When your site is infected, hackers usually use your account’s resources to carry out their malicious activities and that can slow down your website and all the other websites sharing the same server.
 This means that if your host detects malware on your site, they will suspend it immediately.
-The other sites on the same server are at risk of getting infected too as this infection can spread to all sites using the same hosting directory .
+The other sites on the same server are at risk of getting infected too as this infection can spread to all sites using the same hosting directory.

 Furthermore, Google will blacklist your site to protect visitors from entering your malware-infected website.

-Once the wp-vcd malware is inside your site, it enables the hacker to have complete control.
+Once the WP-VCD malware is inside your site, it enables the hacker to have complete control.
 They can silently create spam URLs on your website which are hard to detect.
-They can redirect your traffic, send spam emails, create a pop-up advertisement and whole lot more.
+They can redirect your traffic, send spam emails, create a pop-up advertisement and a whole lot more.

-So what happends here is a few people purchase these themes from legit websites then boobytrap them with malware .
-On these sites, these guys offers free downloads of popular commercial themes, usually sold on private stores or on popular sites like ThemeForest or CodeCanyon.
+So what happens is a few amoral people purchase themes from legit websites then boobytrap them with malware.
+On the same sites, they offer free downloads of popular commercial themes, usually sold on private stores or popular sites like ThemeForest or CodeCanyon.

 Identifying this malware can be tedious as it can get quite technical.
-You can access your WordPress Core files by logging in to your hosting account and using file manager (or filezilla if you do not have a usable file manager)
+You can access your WordPress Core files by logging in to your hosting account and using your File Manager (or Filezilla, if you do not have a usable file manager)